Unpregnant: Is the HBO Movie Inspired by Real Life?

 The age-old debate of whether the book was better or the movie begs us to take some compare and contrast into account.
 Both the book and the movie start with the same footing of taking us through their protagonists’ day-to-day lives before the life-altering situation flies in their faces.

-Packaging it in a real, funny, and heartfelt manner, the cinematic adaptation remains largely true to the book, while adeptly weaving between genuinely heartwarming moments that tug at your heartstrings and the hilarity that unveils as the story progresses.
-The intermediate events along the way may have been tweaked a tad to make it more relatable, visually stimulating, and appealing to its target audience, but overall it keeps it from crossing over into a dismal mood.
+Packaging it in a real, funny, and heartfelt manner, the cinematic adaptation remains largely true to the book while adeptly weaving between genuinely heartwarming moments that tug at your heartstrings and the hilarity that unveils as the story progresses.
+The intermediate events along the way may have been tweaked a tad to make it more relatable, visually stimulating, and appealing to its target audience.
+Still, overall it keeps it from crossing over into a dismal mood.

-Not only did the story highlight the problematic existing laws which make the process highly inaccessible, especially to minors, which in turn can push them to go extra miles (in this case, over 900 miles) to exercise the right to have complete control over their body, but it also demystifies the abortion procedure by bringing it to the audience’s attention.
+Not only did the story highlight the problematic existing laws that make the process highly inaccessible, especially to minors, which in turn can push them to go extra mile (in this case, over 900 miles) to exercise the right to have complete control over their body, but it also demystifies the abortion procedure by bringing it to the audience’s attention.

 Read More: Best HBO Shows of 2010s